Skip to content

 • WebSocket support in RPC client.
 WebSocket routes aren’t part of the RPC client type.
 Use Hono’s native WS upgrade and a separate typed client wrapper.

-For related TypeScript RPC and edge runtime issues, see tRPC not working, Hono not working, Cloudflare D1 not working, and TypeScript cannot find module.
+For related TypeScript RPC, edge runtime, and tooling issues, see tRPC not working, Hono not working, Cloudflare D1 not working, and TanStack Query not working.

 F